-Every bride who comes through my door finds herself popped onto Flaxseed oil to repair, fight skin inflammation, and moisturise her skin from inside, giving her skin the most luminous glow for her wedding day!
+Every bride who comes through my door finds herself popped onto Flaxseed oil to repair, fight skin inflammation, and moisturise her skin from inside out, giving her skin the most luminous glow for her wedding day!

-I thought I would do some research on this little blue flowering plant which is also known as Linseed oil, and for many is known better as little brown seeds than as a oil which we add to our breakfast cereal.
+I thought I would do some research on this little blue flowering plant which is also known as Linseed oil, and for many is better known as little brown seeds than as oil which we add to our breakfast cereal.

-It contains omega-6 and omega-9 essential fatty acids, B vitamins, potassium, lecithin, magnesium, fiber, protein, and zinc and also provides approximately 50% more omega-3 oils than what you could get from taking fish oil, minus that horrible “fishy” after taste.
-And it is vegetarian and vegan friendly.
+It contains omega-6 and omega-9 essential fatty acids, B vitamins, potassium, lecithin, magnesium, fibre, protein, and zinc and also provides approximately 50% more omega-3 oils than what you could get from taking fish oil, minus that horrible “fishy” after taste.
+And it is vegetarian and vegan-friendly.

 Some nutritionists, researchers, and scientists believe that it could be the most important health-promoting supplement next to a multi-vitamin.
 Nearly every system in the body can benefit from flaxseed oil’s natural properties, including the cardiovascular system, immune system, circulatory system, reproductive system, nervous system, as well as joints.

 – Research shows that there is a low incidence of breast cancer and colon cancer in populations that have high amounts of lignan in their diet.
 Flax is 100 times richer in lignan than most whole grains.

 – Studies show that Omega-3 fatty acids help lower cholesterol and blood triglycerides, and prevent clots in arteries, which may result in strokes, heart attacks and thrombosis.

 – Helps protect the body against high blood pressure, inflammation, water retention, sticky platelets and lowered immune function.